Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 public {
 ```
 - **preventRecursion modifier**: [Mutex-locking](#security-mutex--checks-effects-interactions-pattern-usage).
-- **requireLocked modifier**: When calling `burnToAddress()` function make sure that current message sender has at least some Datamine (DAM) tokens locked-in their address (it is LOCKED).
+- **requireLocked modifier**: When calling `burnToAddress()` function make sure that the TARGET ADDRESS has at least some Datamine (DAM) tokens locked-in their address (it is LOCKED).
 To keep things simple there are only two states to addresses: "locked/unlocked".

 ```Solidity
 require(amount > 0, "You must burn > 0 FLUX");